 Council will assess any planning permit application against the MSS and local policies, as well as the zones and overlays.
 Proposals that are inconsistent are likely to be refused by Council.

 Submissions to Amendment C150 were required to be lodged with Council by 5pm, Monday 19 September 2016.
 The exhibition period for Amendment C150 has now closed.

 Please note that in accordance with the Planning & Environment Act 1987, Council must make all submissions made to Amendment C150 available for public inspection at its office for any person to inspect free of charge until the end of the two months after the Amendment comes into operation or lapses.

 All submissions were considered by Council at its meeting on 22 November 2016.
 You can read the Council Report, and appendices, including summaries of the submissions received via this link.

 Council resolved to make some changes to the amendment in response to some of the submissions.
-As not all submissions were resolved by Council, an independent Planning Panel will be appointed by the Minister for Planning.
-Anyone who has made a submission can be heard by the Panel.
-If a submitter does not want to be heard in person, the written submission is considered.
+As not all submissions were resolved by Council, an independent Planning Panel was appointed by the Minister for Planning to hear all submissions.

 The Panel Hearing was held from 27 February to 3 March 2017, and the Panel Report has now been received.
 Council will consider the Panel Report, and decide whether or not to adopt Amendment C150, or adopt the Amendment with changes, at its meeting on 22 May 2017.